Crime & Justice

 Family Raises Concerns About Jurors

-After the verdict, Hill’s family told WLBT‑3 that a few jurors had prior knowledge of the case and should have been disqualified during jury selection.
+After the verdict, Hill’s family told WLBT‑3 they believe that a few jurors had prior knowledge of the case and should have been disqualified during jury selection.
 They said the issue was raised but not addressed, leaving them doubtful about the fairness of the trial.

 Jordan Hill Case: Family Says They Will Keep Fighting for Justice